Sting (musician): Activism

 On 4 July 2011, Sting cancelled a concert for the Astana Day Festival in Astana, Kazakhstan.
 Amnesty International convinced him to cancel due to concerns over the rights of Kazakh oil and gas workers and their families.
 On 2 November 2012, Sting appeared on Hurricane Sandy: Coming Together and sang a version of "Message in a Bottle" to raise funds for those affected by a storm on the east coast of the US that week.
 The show reportedly raised $23 million.
 Sting also participated as a co-host and musician during the day-long 2015 Norwegian TV campaign, dedicated to the preservation of the rainforest.

 In August 2014, Sting was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to reject Scottish independence from the UK in September's referendum on the issue.

-Sting publicly opposed Brexit and supported remaining in the European Union.
-On 23 June 2016, in a non-binding referendum, the British public voted to leave.
+Sting publicly supported the United Kingdom remaining in the European Union.
+On 23 June 2016, in a referendum, the British public voted to leave.
 In October 2018, Sting was among a group of British musicians who signed an open letter sent to then Prime Minister Theresa May, drafted by Bob Geldof, calling for "a 2nd vote", stating that Brexit will "impact every aspect of the music industry.
 From touring to sales, to copyright legislation to royalty collation", the letter added: "We dominate the market and our bands, singers, musicians, writers, producers and engineers work all over Europe and the world and, in turn, Europe and the world come to us.
 Why?
 Because we are brilliant at it ...
 [Our music] reaches out, all inclusive, and embraces anyone and everyone.
 And that truly is what Britain is."

 In January 2018, it was reported that Sting had joined the board of advisors of an impact investing fund of JANA Partners LLC named JANA Impact Capital, aimed at serving environmental and social causes.
 On 6 January 2018, JANA Partners, together with the California State Teachers' Retirement System issued a public letter imploring Apple Inc. to take a more responsible approach towards smartphone addiction among children.
 The letter cited several pieces of evidence that show that smartphone use by children increases the risk of their having mental health problems and worsens academic performance.